-In the case of a fan blowing inward in a short ring, the condition is even more critical.
+In forced draft air coolers where the fan is mounted horizontally, blowing upward, and nearly always in a very short ring, the condition is even more critical.
 In such an installation, the air on the inlet side of the fan has a horizontal velocity which may be quite high.
-It is necessary for the fan to pick up this air and direct it inward.
-In a strong wind, the angle of air moving through the fan may be increased more than 45°.
+It is necessary for the fan to pick up this air and direct it upward.
+In a strong wind, the angle of air moving through the fan may be increased more than 45 degrees.

-The illustration above assumes a fan operating with a tip speed (VB) of 10,000 feet per minute (114 miles per hour) with a horizontal component of wind velocity (VW) of 20 miles per hour.
+The illustration above assumes a fan operating with a tip speed (V_B) of 10,000 feet per minute (114 miles per hour) with a horizontal component of wind velocity (Vw) of 20 miles per hour.
 Note that the velocity (VR) of the fan blade relative to the air varies by a factor of 1.43.
 The blade load varies as the square of this velocity, or 2.05.

-In conventional fans with rigidly attached blades, the bending moment at the shaft due to the air load is equal to the load (FA) multiplied by the distance from the fan centerline to the point of application of the force on the blade (RF).
+the bending moment at the shaft due to the air load is equal to the load (FA) multiplied by the distance from the fan centerline to the point of application of the force on the blade (RF).
 This moment will be from 2 to 4 times as great as that produced by the Moore fan under the same conditions.

-Also of concern with the conventional fan is the bending moment due to the air load at the point of attachment of the blades to the hub since this is usually the structurally weakest area of the fan.
+bending moment due to the air load at the point of attachment of the blades to the hub since this is usually the structurally weakest area of the fan.
 The moment due to the air load at this point is the load (FA) times the distance (D).
 For the Moore fan, this moment is zero since the blades are attached at the pivot point.